 - create opportunities for sustained prosperity.

-In Auckland, a mixed tenure housing model is being used by the Auckland Housing Program, a joint venture between Housing New Zealand and a subsidiary company HLC Ltd. Visit the Housing New Zealand website for more information about the housing programme.
+In Auckland, a mixed tenure housing model is being used by the Auckland Housing Programme, a joint venture between Housing New Zealand and its subsidiary company HLC Ltd. Visit the Housing New Zealand website for more information about the housing programme.

 The programme is designed to deliver small, medium and large-scale housing developments in Auckland.